About Catherine

 She holds a Bachelor of Fine Arts, a Diploma in Creative Writing, and a Master of Arts in Creative Writing from the International Institute of Modern Letters.

-Her grounding in image and language informs a practice shaped by storytelling, memory, and the tactile qualities of the everyday.
+Her background in image and language informs a practice shaped by storytelling, memory, and the tactile qualities of the everyday.

 Her work is held in private collections.